 I want to make sure that no-one else rents this cottage, or the adjoining cottage owned by the same person.
 All the rental websites seem to be in favour of the owner, rather than the holidaymaker and they don’t seem to let you leave negative reviews – the last reviews for this cottage being in 2011… so I’ve decided the best people to complain to, who may listen and take note, are those on the World Wide Web!

 Please, do not rent this cottage, through any of the following websites, or anywhere else.
 It’s a health risk, and I wouldn’t want anyone else to stay there.
+It was so far from the perfect holiday we had imagined.

 Cottage: Mowhay Cottage, Pensilva nr Liskeard, Cornwall Also, adjoining Linhay Cottage.
 Combined they make up Woodview Cottages.